jackfoxy/urQL/docs/ref-ch01-introduction.md

 5. Add `DISTINCT` and other advanced aggregate features.
 Grouping Sets.
 Rollup.
 Cube.
 GROUPING function.
 Feature T301, 'Functional dependencies' from SQL 1999.
 6. column:ast vase
 7. value-literal:ast vase
+8. parse `with` statement (and make `with` first part of merge)
+9. parse scalars and aggregates
+10. grouping FROM/SELECT statements after set operation
+11. The parser currently parses the syntax *MERGE...
+PRODUCING...
+WITH...*.
+This will eventually be refactored to *WITH...
+MERGE...*.